Virgin Gorda

 • Wheelhouse

-Located at the Ocean View Hotel.
-Specializing in fresh fish or chicken served curried or with native sauce.
-Phone: 284-495-5230.
+This restaurant at the Ocean View Hotel specializes in fresh fish or chicken served with curried or native sauce.
+Phone: 284-495-5230

 • Getting Around BY BOAT

-An aerial view of the island shows what looks like three bulky masses connected by two very narrow isthmuses.
-The most northeasterly of these three masses – which contains two of the most interesting hotels, Biras Creek and Bitter End Yacht Club – is not even accessible by road at all.
-To get there will require ferryboat transit from the more accessible parts of the island.
+An aerial view of the island shows three bulky masses connected by two narrow isthmuses.
+The most northeasterly of these three masses hosts two popular hotels, Biras Creek and Bitter End Yacht Club.
+They are inaccessible by road.
+To get there, you will require ferryboat transit from the more accessible parts of the island.

 • Getting Around BY BUS

-Independently operated open-sided safari buses run along the main road.
-Holding up to 22 passengers, these buses charge upwards of $3 to $5 per person to transport a passenger, say, from the Valley to The Baths.
+Open-sided safari buses run along the main road.
+Each of these independently operated buses can hold up to 22 passengers.
+They charge upwards of $3 to $5 per person to transport a passenger from the Valley to The Baths.

 • Getting Around BY CAR

 If you’d like to rent a car, try one of the local firms, including Mahogany Rentals, the Valley, Spanish Town (tel.
 284/495-5469), across from the yacht harbor.
-Taxi Services are also available on the island.
+Taxi services are also available on the island.
 Road conditions on Virgin Gorda range from good to extremely poor.
-Remember: Drive on the left.

-One possibility for exploring Virgin Gorda by car is to drive from the southwest to the northeast along the island’s rocky and meandering spine.
-This route will take you to The Baths (in the extreme southeast), to Spanish Harbor (near the middle), and eventually, after skirting the mountainous edges of Gorda Peak , to the most northwesterly tip of the island’s road system, near North Sound.
+You can explore Virgin Gorda by car by driving from the southwest to the northeast on a rocky and meandering road.
+This route will take you to The Baths (in the extreme southeast) and Spanish Harbor (near the middle).
+After skirting the mountainous edges of Gorda Peak, you will reach the most northwesterly tip of the island’s road system, near North Sound.

 • Getting There BY AIR